• Skip to primary navigation

 • Salt - Optional.
 It just adds a hint of saltiness to the wrappers.

-🥣 How to Make Egg Roll Wrappers
+🥣 How to Make It

 There are different ways to make egg roll wrappers.
 Some techniques call for rolling the dough into a very thin layer, while others require making a wet dough and then swirling it quickly into the pan.

-3. Heat a non-stick crêpe pan over low-medium heat.
+1. Heat a pan.
+Heat a non-stick crêpe pan over low-medium heat.
 This is important.
 Your pan must not be too hot.

-6. Using a spatula, carefully lift one side of the wrapper and use your hands to remove the wrapper from the pan.
+4. Lift the wrapper from the pan.
+Using a spatula, carefully lift one side of the wrapper and use your hands to remove the wrapper from the pan.
 Transfer to a plate.

-🫔 Ways to Use It
+🫔 How to Use It

 Obviously, these wrappers are perfect for making vegan egg rolls, but you can also use them to make samosas!